gyyu/gyyu.github.io/_pages/about.md

   - Finished: Water for Elephants by Sara Gruen (sometime in October 2019).
   - Finished: The Three Body Problem by Liu Cixin (sometime in November 2019).
   - Finished: Never Let Me Go by Kazuo Ishiguro (11/28/2019).
-  - Finished: Algorithsm to Live By Brian Christian and Tom Griffiths (12/30/2020).
+  - Finished: Algorithms to Live By Brian Christian and Tom Griffiths (12/30/2020).
 - Exercise regularly
 - Produce more content (posting on my hobby Instagram, making more videos, writing more posts and write-ups)